-For more detailed information about our Carers' Survey results see: http://ascof.hscic.gov.uk/Outcome/
+For more detailed information about our Carers' Survey results see: Shropshire 2016/17 Carers Sruvey.

 Supporting carers continues to be a key priority, as we recognise their important role in helping people to remain living independently in their own homes.
 We will be looking for a broader range of ways in which carers can be supported and so providers are encouraged to develop innovative, cost effective carers' services that we can signpost carers to.